MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	- Owner: **Joni Sherman**

 	- Members: You will not add members at this time.  **Note:** You can add members to a group at the time you create the group (as you did with the Inside Sales group), as well as after you create a group.
 For the purpose of this Accounting group, you will add members after you've created the group.
 This way you can see the two methods of adding group members.
-So for now, select **Next** to skip through this step and not add members at this time. <br/>
+So, for now, select **Next** to skip through this step and not add members at this time. <br/>

 	- Group email address: **accounting**

 	- Privacy: **Public**

 16. After creating the Accounting group, you will be returned to the **Active teams and groups** window.
 It may take a few minutes for the Accounting group to appear, so you may need to select the **Refresh** option on the menu bar once or twice.
 Note that there are four tabs on this page, one for each group type (Microsoft 365, Distribution list, Mail-enabled security, and Security).
 The **Microsoft 365** tab is displayed by default, which is the group type assigned to the Accounting group.
-So the Accounting group should be displayed in this tab.
+So, the Accounting group should be displayed in this tab.

 17. Once the **Accounting** group appears under the **Microsoft 365** tab, select the **Accounting** name.
 You will now add members to this group.